 Have you been involved in an accident involving a locomotive?
 Our qualified accident lawyers are here to help!

 If a railroad crossing is not properly marked or obstructed by bars, engineers are distracted, or trains are operating at too high of a velocity, then it is possible for devastating collisions to occur.
 Such accidents often cause injuries to be inflicted on other motor vehicles, pedestrians, and passengers.
 Harm in this situations can be fatal, especially for drivers and other persons suffering due to impact.

 One dangerous concern in train incidents is the possibility that harmful chemicals or fuel will leak and expose victims to injury.
+Locomotives often transport hazardous materials between destinations, which carry with them the danger of hazardous spills.
 If a train is derailed, this is has a high likelihood of happening, so those involved in train derailments or collisions are advised to evacuate the scene of the incident as soon as possible in order to avoid life-threatening damage from contact with hazardous fuel or chemicals.